Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

 Variational quantum algorithms~\cite{McClean.2016-TheoryVariationalHybrid,Cerezo.2021-VariationalQuantumAlgorithms,Bharti.2022-NoisyIntermediatescaleQuantum} aim to approximately solve ground-state and related optimization problems using parameterized quantum circuits on near-term quantum devices.
 Given an initial state $\rho_{\mathrm{in}}$ and a parameterized ansatz circuit $U(\boldsymbol{\theta})$, VQAs estimate the objective value

 where the problem is encoded in the Hamiltonian $O$ (i.e., a Hermitian observable) whose ground-state energy is sought.
 By the variational principle, minimizing $\ell_{\rho_{\mathrm{in}},O}$ over $\boldsymbol{\theta}$ yields an upper bound on the true ground-state energy.
+More general hybrid objectives often reduce to repeated evaluations of this same primitive: for instance, in quantum machine learning~\cite{Cerezo.2022-QMLreview} one typically considers families of input states $\rho_{\mathrm{in}}(x)$ indexed by data and forms a loss by averaging over a dataset, while in other settings one classically post-processes a finite collection of measured expectation values, correlators, or probabilities into a nonlinear objective.
+Thus, the efficient computation of expectation values remains the core quantum subroutine underlying a broad class of hybrid variational models.